 Got questions about living at UniLodge John Grey Hall?
 Find out everything you need to know about our student accommodation by checking out our most frequently asked questions.
 Whether you’re unsure about moving logistics, living costs, leases, or another aspect about of living in UniLodge student apartments, these questions include all the essential information you’ll need before moving in.
 If you have a question that you don't see answered, feel free to contact us directly.

-Academic Year (41 weeks), Semester 1 and Semester 2.
-Please note, semester contracts are only available to Study Abroad and Exchange Students, or those who are completing a course mid year.
+Academic Year (41 weeks), Trimester (47 weeks), single Trimester, Semester 1 and Semester 2.
+Please note, semester and single trimester contracts are only available to Study Abroad and Exchange Students, or those who are completing a course mid year or at the end of that period.

 Dedicated reserved car parking is provided for UniLodge John Grey Hall residents.
 Permits are compulsory and available from UniLodge reception.
 Limited parking is available.